standardhealth/argo-docs/docs/studies.md

 ### Study Design

-The study examines the effect of initiation of HCQ in hospitalized patients on COVID-19 disease severity.
+The study examines the effect of initiation of HCQ in hospitalized COVID-19 patients on disease severity.
 The study involves two study groups (those receiving or not receiving HCQ), as depicted below:

-Study Period: January 1 2020 - Present (Index date: `COVID-19-positive-date`)
+**Study Period**: January 1 2020 - Present (Index date: `COVID-19-positive-date`)

 ![Hydroxycholoroquine cohort pathways](img/hydroxy_cohorts.png)